jacobtomlinson/open-source-joke/joke.md

-I've got a joke about open source, but it's not funny yet.
-Pull requests welcome.
+I've got a joke about open source, but it's not maintained any more.